foxof72/botMessager/README.md

     errorCount, tweetCount, dailyFlag = dailySetup(activationTime, dailyFlag, errorCount, tweetCount) ...Your code here...</code></pre>
 <p>If your using github or another VCS software, make sure you don't put these keys on your repo.
 Keep them secret!
-The <code>initialSetup function</code> gets the time the program is started (for timekeeping purposes), and declares and initializes several other variables to zero for use.
+The <code>initialSetup</code> function gets the time the program is started (for timekeeping purposes), and declares and initializes several other variables to zero for use.
 The <code>dailySetup</code> function updates these values everyday, at the hour specified by the variable <code>activationTime</code> (24 hour clock, within a +/- one hour range).</p>